DIVERSITY AND INCLUSION

 >> The Bamberg Graduate School of Social Sciences is bound to the Guidelines for Safeguarding Good Research Practice: Code of Conduct of the German Research Foundation (DFG) as well as to the DFG Research Oriented Standards for Gender Equality.

-On this account, the Graduate School works to strengthen its cooperation with all relevant parties at the University of Bamberg, namely:
+On this account, the Graduate School works to strengthen its cooperation with all relevant parties at the University of Bamberg.

-// the Vice President for Diversity and International Affairs of the University of Bamberg, Professor Dr Christine Gerhardt.
+// The Vice President for Diversity and International Affairs of the University of Bamberg, Professor Dr Christine Gerhardt and her representatives, Johanna Feier and Michaela Christa.